Toddler, 3 teens among 9 dead, 56 shot in Chicago Father's Day weekend violence

-Two boys, 15 and 16, were sitting on a porch when one of them noticed a red laser pointing at him and heard gunfire, police said.
-The younger boy was struck in the back and the older boy was struck in the leg.
-They were taken to Mount Sinai Hospital in good condition.

-A 3-year-old boy was fatally wounded about two hours earlier when someone opened fire at his father while they were driving in Austin.
+A teenage girl, 2 teen boys and a 3-year-old are among the dead.

-The toddler was struck in the back about 6:25 p.m. when someone in a blue Honda pulled behind the black SUV the boy's 27-year-old father was driving in the 600 block of North Central Avenue and fired several rounds, according to police.
+A 27-year-old man was driving his 3-year-old son in the 600 block of North Central Avenue when a blue Honda pulled up and fired into their car just before 6:30 Saturday night, according to police.

-A police source said the father was believed to be the intended target of the shooting.
+Police said the man was only grazed, but the 3-year-old was hit in the back and later died.

 The father drove the boy to West Suburban Medical Center in Oak Park, police said, but the boy was pronounced dead shortly after arriving.
 The father was also treated for a graze wound to the abdomen.